protocol/launchpad/docs/ipld/content-addressing-and-cids.md

 Base32 is the most commonly used base encoding for version 1 CIDs, hence the `b` at the beginning.
 This character says that all the following characters can be passed through a base32 decoder to retrieve the raw bytes.

-Fun fact: while not the most compact string representation, base32 is the preferred base encoding for CIDv1 because it only uses lower-case ASCII characters so is safe to use in DNS entries (URLs).
+Fun fact: while not the most compact string representation, base32 is the preferred base encoding for CIDv1 because it only uses lower-case ASCII characters so is safe to use in DNS entries (and therefore URLs).

 ### Interpreting a CID